ota200/flashcards/README.md

 # A simple flashcards app by O.T.A

+## Features as of October 15, 2022
+- UI overhall

 ## Features as of September 8, 2022
 - Ability to delete and create cards.
 - Flip between defination and the word being defined ( more refined )